Improving your mobile phone reception

 Use Ofcom’s coverage checker

-You can check mobile coverage for telephone, 3G and 4G services from all major providers by using our coverage checker.
+You can use our coverage checker to check indoor and outdoor mobile coverage for telephone, 3G and 4G services from all major providers.
+You can also check the outdoor availability of 5G services.

-You can download it as a smartphone app or you can use it via an internet browser.
-You will need to enter a postcode, or allow the checker to automatically find your location, in order to see the coverage information.
-The checker provides an at-a-glance summary of services in your area, and you will also be given the option to view your chosen area using an interactive map - you can also then navigate to any area in the UK on this interactive map.
+You can access the checker via an internet browser.
+You will need to enter a postcode, or allow the checker to automatically find your location, to view the results.
+The checker provides an at-a-glance summary of services in your area, and you will also be given the option to view your chosen area on an interactive map.

-Some mobile providers also offer their own coverage checkers for their services, which you can find online.
+Some mobile network providers also offer their own coverage checkers for their services, which you can find online.
 Each operator has a slightly different approach to predicting and displaying coverage.
-Because Ofcom's map brings together all of this data in a single place and holds it to a single, independent standard, our map may display different levels of coverage than those seen on the operators' websites.
+Because Ofcom's map brings together all this data in

 Maximising your mobile coverage